-Please note that works performed, other than those written for solo instrument, must be accompanied.
+Please note that works performed, other than those written for solo instruments, must be accompanied.
 Please contact AFCM if you need assistance with this as soon as possible.
 Ph 4771 4144.

 Applicants are welcome to engage an accompanist for their audition.

 To be eligible to apply for the scholarship the applicant must be:

 - An Australian citizen or permanent resident of Australia.

 - A resident in the Townsville City Council local government area.

 - Learning an orchestral instrument.

 - Achieved a minimum Grade Six practical level from AMEB, ANZCA or Trinity College syllabi.

 - Entering Year Eleven the following year.